-In this post we are going to see how to install a MySQL database on a Debian-based distribution like Raspbian on Raspberry Pi.
+In this post, we will see how to install a MySQL database on a Debian-based distribution like Raspbian on Raspberry Pi.

-It has a GNU GPL license, which has the condition that any project developed with it has to be distributed under the same license.
+It is licensed under GNU GPL, which has the condition that any project developed with it must be distributed under the same license.
 Otherwise, a commercial license from Oracle Corporation can be purchased.

-In the next post we will see MariaDB, a database derived from MySQL and compatible with it, which should be your first choice as a database.
+In the next post, we will see MariaDB, a database derived from and compatible with MySQL, which should be your first choice as a database.

 Having a database is essential in almost any development project.
-MySQL is one of the most used options in home and Maker projects, due to its licensing and popularity.
+MySQL is one of the most used options in hobbyist and Maker projects, due to its licensing and popularity.

 Install MySQL

 Installing MySQL on Raspberry Pi is very simple.
-First, we make sure we have the list of packages updated.
+First, we make sure we have the package list updated.

 sudo apt update